Condition

 Most patients notice improvement in 2–3 visits as muscle tension decreases and cervical mobility improves.
 The full course of 6 visits is designed to resolve the underlying structural problem so headaches don’t return.

-The difference between symptom management and resolution
+The difference between managing headaches and resolving them

 Ready to stop managing headaches?